* Senate committee begins considering Berlusconi expulsion

 By Roberto Landucci

-The cross-party committee, which must vote on whether 76-year-old Berlusconi can remain a lawmaker after being convicted last month of tax fraud, has raised fresh tensions within Letta's left-right coalition.
+The cross-party committee, which must vote on whether 76-year-old Berlusconi can remain a lawmaker after being convicted last month of tax fraud, has become the latest focus for tensions in Prime Minister Enrico Letta's left-right coalition.

-So far the PD has insisted that Berlusconi cannot remain in parliament after Italy's top court convicted him of being at the centre of a vast tax fraud scheme at his Mediaset television empire.
+So far, Letta's centre-left Democratic Party (PD) has insisted that Berlusconi cannot remain in parliament after Italy's top court convicted him of being at the centre of a vast tax fraud scheme at his Mediaset television empire.

-Financial markets have been increasingly on edge as political tensions escalated, pushing up government borrowing costs ahead of Thursday's auction of medium-term bonds.
+Financial markets have been increasingly on edge as political tensions have escalated, pushing up government borrowing costs ahead of the next auction of medium-term bonds on Thursday.

-With Italy struggling with a 2-trillion euro public debt and mired in its longest recession since World War Two, business leaders have warned that political turmoil could snuff out the first glimmers of a turnaround.
+With Italy struggling with a 2-trillion-euro public debt and mired in its longest recession since World War Two, business leaders warned that political turmoil could snuff out the first glimmers of a turnaround.

-The PD and PDL have been at odds ever since they were forced into an unwilling coalition following weeks of wrangling in the wake of last February's deadlocked parliamentary elections which left no side able to govern alone.
+The PD and PDL have been at odds ever since they were forced together into an unwilling coalition following weeks of wrangling in the wake of last February's parliamentary elections.

 As the manoeuvres continue, President Giorgio Napolitano, who has played a decisive behind-the-scenes role in Italian politics since the Berlusconi crisis erupted, may play a significant part again.